 The programme is mostly designed for those interested in pursuing a career in academia as postgraduate researchers or lecturers in the field of comparative constitutional law.
-Within this broader area, the main focus lies on the problems of constitutional systems in the context of changes in the form of government, state establishment and state regime in a comparative perspective (topics such as the introduction of constitutional courts, constitutional aspects of the dealing with the past, judiciary elfgovernment, key issues of the application of fundamental rights in individual states, comparison of the nature and functions
+Within this broader area, the main focus lies on the problems of constitutional systems in the context of changes in the form of government, state establishment and state regime in a comparative perspective (topics such as the introduction of constitutional courts, constitutional aspects of the dealing with the past, judiciary elfgovernment, key issues of the application of fundamental rights in individual states, comparison of the nature and functions of public authorities).

 The graduates of the programme will be competent in viewing legal issues from the broader perspective extending beyond the borders of individual countries and continents.
 This makes the programme interesting also for professionals from international

 organizations, domestic and international courts and other governmental units.